pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/5-useBlockProps.md

 ---

+`useBlockProps` adds default block wrapper props, like styling and block ID, from WordPress.
+It’s like saying, “Hey WordPress, this is a block!”

+In simple terms:
+👉 useBlockProps() is a WordPress helper function that gives your block the necessary HTML properties (like className, style, data-*) so it looks and behaves correctly inside the block editor.

+🧩 Why do you need it?
+Think of WordPress blocks like Lego pieces.
+Each block needs:

+- A specific shape (CSS class)
+- An identity (HTML attributes)
+- Editor styling hooks

+Without those, your block:
+- May not display styles properly
+- Might not be selectable or draggable
+- Won’t work well with other blocks

+So useBlockProps() gives your block the standard "Lego connectors" to fit nicely with the others in the editor.

+---

 ## 🧠 What is `useBlockProps`?

 The `useBlockProps` **hook** is part of the WordPress Block Editor’s React-based development system (also known as Gutenberg).
 It provides the necessary props (HTML attributes and event handlers) to integrate your custom block with the block editor's UI and behavior.